telerik/fiddler-everywhere-docs/capture-traffic/capture-from-android.md

     1. Ensure that the Fiddler Everywhere certificate is installed as a user certificate in the **Settings** > **Security** > **Encryption & Credentials** > **User** tab.

-With the above setup, you are ready to capture traffic from your Android mobile browser.
+With the above setup, you can capture traffic from your Android mobile browser.
 Test your configuration as follows:

 - In Fiddler Everywhere, ensure that **Settings** > **Connections** > **Allow remote computers to connect** is checked.

-- On your emulator, open **Google Chrome** (or any other mobile browser that respect the proxy settings) and type [https://example.com](https://example.com).
+- On your emulator, open **Google Chrome** (or any other mobile browser that respects the proxy settings) and type [https://example.com](https://example.com).

-- Back in the Fiddler Everywhere application, observe the HTTP/HTTPS traffic being captured.
+- In the Fiddler Everywhere application, observe the HTTP/HTTPS traffic being captured.

 ## Capture Browser Traffic